Tanima7/Glacier-Explorer/README.md

 Educational Mode: Interactive teaching workflows

 LLM-Augmented Pipelines: Extend the AI to automate dataset search, preprocessing, and workflow orchestration — aligning with LLM-assisted geospatial analysis research

+### 📜 License
+---
+This project is licensed under the MIT License.